 Can dogs eat papaya raw?
 Yes!
 If you’re looking to give your pup a little boost, adding small amounts of diced or puréed papaya to their regular meals is a great idea.

-You can prepare them in a variety of ways, e.g.:
+You can prepare them in a variety of ways:

-- Mash up raw papaya and mix with their food for dinner, e.g. with chicken
+- Mash up raw papaya and mix with their food for dinner, for example with chicken.

-- Make some healthy homemade dog treats with this tasty fruit by using a dehydrator (or oven at low temperature) to dry out slices of papaya.
+- Make some healthy homemade dog treats with this tasty fruit by using a dehydrator to dry out slices of papaya.
 The result will be crispy, dried papaya chips that your pooch can enjoy as snacks throughout the day without adding extra calories into their diet!
 Try sprinkling them over meals.